pic

 Benchmarks In Perspective

-When evaluating approaches for performing a task, the differences in execution time are often negligible, typically on the order of nanoseconds.
+When evaluating approaches for performing a task, execution times are often negligible, typically on the order of nanoseconds.
 However, this should not lead us to believe that the choice of method has no practical implications.

-It's true that operations in isolation usually have an insignificant impact on runtime.
-However, the relevance of our benchmarks lies in scenarios where these operations are performed repeatedly.
-This includes cases where the operation is called in a for-loop, or in iterative procedures (e.g., solving systems of equations or the maximization of a function).
-In these situations, small differences in timing are amplified, as they're replicated multiple times.
+While operations in isolation may have an insignificant impact on a program's overall runtime, the relevance of our benchmarks lies in scenarios where these operations are performed repeatedly.
+This includes cases where the operation is called in a for-loop or in iterative procedures (e.g., solving systems of equations or the maximization of a function).
+In these situations, small differences in timing are amplified as they are replicated hundreds, thousands, or even millions of times.

 An Example

-To illustrate the practical application of benchmarks, let's consider a concrete example.
-Suppose we want to double each element of a given vector x, and then calculate their sum.
+To illustrate this matter, let's consider a concrete example.
+Suppose we want to double each element of a vector x, and then calculate their sum.
 In the following, we'll compare two different approaches to accomplish this task.

 x = rand(100_000)